 Joshua Reynolds biography

 Joshua Reynolds was born in Plympton, Devonshire, on July 16, 1723, the seventh child of Reverend Samuel Reynolds and Theophilia Potter.
-At the age of 17 Joshua became apprenticed to Thomas Hudson, the most popular portrait painter of the age.
+At the age of 17, Joshua became apprenticed to Thomas Hudson, the most popular portrait painter of the age.

 When Reynolds returned to London he made an immediate impact, especially after his formal portrait of Commodore Augustus Keppel in the guise of the Apollo Belvedere became known.
-With the aide of his patron, Lord Edgecumbe, Reynolds became the most popular portrait painter of his day, supplanting his old master Hudson.
+With the aid of his patron, Lord Edgecumbe, Reynolds became the most popular portrait painter of his day, supplanting his old master Hudson.

 Reynolds was able to afford a coach and a grand house in Leicester Fields.
-He was so busy that his students became responsible for painting the background of his portraits, leaving him to concentrate on the principle subject.
+He was so busy that his students became responsible for painting the background of his portraits, leaving him to concentrate on the principal subject.
 His major paintings were also reproduced in mezzotint, a fine engraving process.